“Hey, Empowerly! What is the best Ivy League for engineering students?”

 Harvard University:

 Harvard may not be as engineering-focused as Cornell or Princeton, but its School of Engineering and Applied Sciences (SEAS) is rapidly expanding.
-With a new campus in Allston and a growing emphasis on computer science and biomedical engineering, Harvard is increasingly competitive in the engineering arena.
+With a new campus in Allston (the Science and Engineering Complex opened in 2021) and a growing emphasis on computer science and biomedical engineering, Harvard is increasingly competitive in the engineering arena.
+Heads up for 2026: Harvard SEAS now ranks in the top 25 nationally and is one of the fastest-growing engineering schools in the Ivy League.
+Harvard’s bioengineering program (in partnership with the Wyss Institute) is particularly strong for students interested in biotech and medical device design.

 Other top 3 non-Ivy League engineering schools